 11. Keep the conversation fluid.

 Make the interview enjoyable for the interviewer!
 Ask questions that engage the interviewer and facilitate back and forth dialogue.
+If you're in a panel interview, try to engage every member of the panel, not just the leader or hiring manager.

 12. Say thank you.